 The tape direction indicator will light to show you which side of the tape is playing.
-The ▲ indicates the side you inserted upward is now playing.
-If you want to play the other side, press the Preset 3 (PLAY/PROG) or press the AUDIO DISPLAY button and touch either ◀ or ▶ icon.
+The \blacktriangle indicates the side you inserted upward is now playing.
+If you want to play the other side, press the Preset 3 (PLAY/PROG) or press the AUDIO button and touch either \blacktriangleleft or \blacktriangleright icon.
 When the player reaches the end of the tape, it will automatically reverse direction and play the other side.

-Dolby noise reduction turns on when you insert a tape.
+Dolby^{} noise reduction turns on when you insert a tape.
 The

-display.
+DD indicator will light in the display.
 If the tape was not recorded in Dolby, turn it off by pressing the Preset 4 (NR) or touching the NR icon.
 Dolby remains off until you press the preset button or the icon again.